 Ultimately, deciding which is the better service will depend entirely on your individual needs.
-If affordability is important to you, then Icedrive is the clear winner, while Tresorit is the better option if you need advanced file-sharing options or two-factor authentication.
+If affordability is important to you, then Icedrive is the clear winner, while Tresorit is the better option if you need advanced file-sharing options.

 If you’re interested in how Icedrive stacks up against some of our other top cloud storage picks, you can head over to our Icedrive vs Sync.com, Icedrive vs pCloud, Icedrive vs MEGA or Icedrive vs Google Drive comparisons.
-You can also see how Tresorit stacks up against Sync.com by heading over to our Sync.com vs Tresorit comparison.
+You can also see how Tresorit stacks up against Sync.com and MEGA by heading over to our Sync.com vs Tresorit and MEGA vs Tresorit comparisons.

 What do you think of our comparison?
 Do you agree that these are both excellent cloud storage services, but that Icedrive’s affordable prices gives it a clear advantage?
 Or do you think we missed something that would tilt the scale back in Tresorit’s favor?
 Let us know in the comments below.
 Thank you for reading.